rkonoplev/dniester/docs/en/CI_CD_GUIDE.md

 9. **Database Strategy**
     - **Production-First Approach**: MySQL used in all environments
     - **No H2 Dependencies**: Eliminated for production consistency
+    - **Hybrid Testing**: Testcontainers for local development, Docker Compose for CI
-    - **Testcontainers Integration**: Real MySQL instances for integration tests
+    - **Environment Optimization**: CI uses shared MySQL service for faster execution

 ---